 H M R C have introduced an online self-service for pension scheme members to apply for fixed protection 2016.

-You will no longer receive a lifetime allowance protection certificate; instead, once you have successfully applied for protection the online service will provide you with reference numbers which you will need to keep.
+You will no longer receive a lifetime allowance protection certificate; instead, once you have successfully applied for protection, the online service will provide you with reference numbers which you will need to keep.

 Guaranteed Minimum Pension (GMP)